hikoseon12/lobbying-position/README.md

 4. `lobbying_position_score`: Scripts for generating the Lobbying Position Score based on the annotated bill position dataset
 5. `analysis`: Scripts and data used to generate and analyze the figures in the paper (e.g., Analysis 1-4)

+## Download Input & Output Data

+The input and output (result) data for each component are available on the Harvard Dataverse.
+**Before running the code, please visit "Replication Data for: lobbying-position" (https://doi.org/10.7910/DVN/D0QWM2) and download the datasets.**

 ## Install

 #### Full Install